Back to Guides

 The page should help readers connect gains, liquidity, holding period, and reporting questions to the original fund-selection decision.
 In other words, the exit discussion should be treated as part of diligence, not a distant afterthought.

-For American households, that also means understanding that cross-border tax sensitivity may shape how comfortable they feel with a given structure.
+For American households, that also means understanding that cross-border financial sensitivity may shape how comfortable they feel with a given structure.

 Chapter 03

-Why this topic belongs in the tax cluster
+Why this topic belongs in the financial cluster

 That lifecycle view makes the fund cluster more sophisticated and more useful for serious readers.